Jastrebarsko: Climate

+Between 1981 and 2014, the highest temperature recorded at the local weather station was 39.0 C, on 24 August 2012.
+The coldest temperature was -25.5 C, on 12 January 1985.

 Demographics

 In the 2011 census, the city of Jastrebarsko has a total population of 15,866.
 5,493 of whom live in the settlement of Jastrebarsko itself (naselje).
 The settlement (naselje) of Jastrebarsko encompasses nearly a third of the total population of the town, but less than a tenth of the total area.
 The records from the earlier censuses show a decrease in total population from a high of 17,895 in 1991, although the population of the seat settlement has been continuously increasing since at least 1981.

 Jastrebarsko metropolitan area includes the City of Jastrebarsko and three adjacent municipalities: Klinča Sela, Krašić and Žumberak.
 The area is fairly large at 628 km2, but has a low population density and encompasses only 29,697 people.

 Settlements

 The settlements in the city administrative area are: